EZRA-DVLPR/dotfiles/README.md

 I use [lazy](https://github.com/folke/lazy.nvim) for managing packages in neovim.
 It is super simple to use which was great for me as I transitioned into using Neovim.
-For individual plugins, see the [list of plugins](https://github.com/EZRA-DVLPR/dotfiles/tree/main/.config/nvim/lua/plugins).
+For individual plugins, see the [list of plugins](https://github.com/EZRA-DVLPR/dotfiles/tree/main/.config/nvim/lua/plugins) within the repo.
-Within each file there are 1+ plugins.

 > [!Tip]
 > The majority of the files within the [plugins folder](https://github.com/EZRA-DVLPR/dotfiles/tree/main/.config/nvim/lua/plugins) are singleton packages.
 > However, not all are!
 > eg. The `lsp-conf.lua` file contains many packages that are all related to the configuration of LSPs.
-> Be aware that some packages are exluding dependencies because these dependencies are already considered in other packages as well.
+> Be aware that some packages exclude dependencies because these dependencies are already considered in other packages as well.
 > Make sure to look at the documentation of the individual package to ensure a proper install.

 ## Font:

 I use [Maple Mono](https://github.com/subframe7536/maple-font) as my font for everything.
-If you want to download the config and use as is, make sure to download the font and then apply it to your system wherever I put it.
+If you want to download the config and use as is, make sure to download the font and then apply it to your terminal.

 # Showcase